What we know about migrant tragedy off Greece

 “You cannot divert a boat with so many people on board by force unless there is cooperation,“ he said.

-Greece’s leftist former prime minister Alexis Tsipras said the migrants had actually “called for help” after talking to survivors at the western port of Kalamata.
+Greece’s leftist former prime minister Alexis Tsipras said -- after talking to survivors at the western port of Kalamata -- that the migrants had actually “called for help”.

 One video showed a survivor on Thursday telling Tsipras that the boat had capsized after the coastguard had attempted to drag it at excessive speed.